CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.inspector.audio.AudioInspector.md

  * [matches](#matches)
 * Constructors - API calls which return an object, typically one that offers API methods
  * [AudioInspector](#audioinspector)
-* Methods - API calls which can only be made on an object returned by a constructor
+* Fields - Variables which can only be accessed from an object returned by a constructor
  * [audioConfiguration](#audioconfiguration)

 ## API Documentation